Easter holiday travel disruption expected on trains, flights and roads

 Ferry

-In previous years, Dover has been the scene of severe delays at the start of the Easter holidays, as coaches converge on the UK’s main ferry port.
+In previous years, Dover has been the scene of severe delays during the Easter holidays, as coaches converge on the UK’s main ferry port.
 Passport checks for France are conducted at the port before travellers board ferries.

-But the chief executive of Port of Dover, Doug Bannister, told The Independent: “We've got all of our planning in place, we've done all of our traffic predictions, we've provided all that information to partners around the port, including Police aux Frontières, and they have stepped up – starting last night, actually, with the required resources.
+But the chief executive of Port of Dover, Doug Bannister, told The Independent: “We've got all of our planning in place, we've done all of our traffic predictions, we've provided all that information to partners around the port, including Police aux Frontières, and they have stepped up.

-“They've been performing so admirably for two years now.
-Last summer was a dream.
-A lot of it is down to their efforts to step up and put the required number of people on, certainly – but also the flexibility and the adaptability to change as the traffic patterns change during the course of the day.

-“Easter is a really busy period for coaches.
-Over this coming weekend, we've got nearly 700 booked to go out through the port – half of them today, about 350 or 360 today.

 “The big change that we're making this year is working closely with the ferry operators and governments of France and the UK.